 2.Revise by Teaching Others

-To test yourself regularly, along with teaching others is the only reliable indicator of the effectiveness of your learning and identifying areas that need polishing.
-Therefore, ensure that you test yourself regularly by giving mock tests.
+In addition to teaching others, you can test yourself regularly to ensure that the concepts are clear.
+This is the only reliable indicator of the effectiveness of your learning and helps to identify areas that need polishing.
+Therefore, ensure that you test yourself by giving mock tests, practice exams, and the like.

 4.Incorporate regular mini-breaks in your study session-

-As previously discussed, it is humanly impossible to study efficiently for sixteen to eighteen hours daily for anyone.
-Even, if anyone does it, it is still a waste of time as our brains simply can’t function for that amount of time non-stop.
+As previously discussed, it is humanly impossible for anyone to study efficiently for sixteen to eighteen hours daily.
+Even if anyone does it, it is still a waste of time as our brains simply can’t function for that amount of time non-stop.
 A scientifically proven and practical approach is the 50-10 rule or the 25-5 rule which is basically studying in sessions fifty minutes or twenty-five minutes study and ten or five minutes of break.
 This routine can prove immensely useful for any student.
+You can also follow the pomodoro technique to make use of your time more efficiently.

 There are umpteen articles on how to study effectively.
-The point is to understand these tips and put them in to practice.
+The point is to understand these tips and put them into practice.
+It is important to motivate oneself to reach higher and succeed.
 Teachers can try these in their online classrooms.
 These are some well-researched, tried, and tested tips that are very practical as well and will definitely help students in studying more effectively and excelling in their classes.